As an Amazon Associate I earn from qualifying purchases.

 I melted 2 tablespoons of butter and mixed in 1 cup of breadcrumbs.
 I poured over top of the casserole.

-Bake on 350 degrees for about 20-25 minutes until bubbly.
+Bake at 350 degrees for about 20-25 minutes until bubbly.

 The casserole was fantastic.
 The kids loved it and the hubby even ate leftovers:) Double win!

-What do you have cooking this week.
+What do you have cooking this week?
 Link on up.
 No rules except show me the meat.
 Enjoy getting new ideas for you too!